modmaker/TAKE-5/README.md

 |*Fully populated board with decay mode jumpers for SD8825*|

-## Expanding to control 10 axes
+## Expanding to up to 10 axes

-Just like the [**PEPPER**](https://github.com/modmaker/BeBoPr-plus-plus/wiki/PEPPER-Intro), this board can be used in combination with the [**DECAMUX**](https://github.com/modmaker/DECAMUX) to expand to number of axes to 10.
+Just like the [**PEPPER**](https://github.com/modmaker/BeBoPr-plus-plus/wiki/PEPPER-Intro), this board can be used in combination with the [**DECAMUX**](https://github.com/modmaker/DECAMUX) to expand to number of axes.
 Any combination of PEPPER and/or TAKE-5 boards can be used on the DECAMUX.
-But of course, **only the PEPPER has full software control** over the driver settings and allows to **run motors at the full 2.5 Ampere** driver current.
+But **only the PEPPER gives full software control** over the driver settings and allows to **run motors at the full 2.5 Ampere** driver current.